Upper Canada Rebellion: Planning

 Mackenzie gathered reformers on July 28 and 31, 1837 to discuss their grievances with the government.
 The meeting created the Committee of Vigilance and signed a declaration urging every community to send delegates to a congress in Toronto and discuss remedies for their concerns.
 Mackenzie printed the declaration in his newspaper and toured communities north of Toronto to encourage citizens to make similar declarations.
 Farmers organised target practice sessions and forges in the Home District and Simcoe County created weapons for the rebellion.

-On October 9, 1837, a messenger from the Patriotes informed Mackenzie that the rebellion in Lower Canada was going to begin.
+On October 9, 1837, a messenger from the Patriotes of Lower Canada informed Mackenzie that the rebellion in Lower Canada was going to begin.
 Mackenzie gathered reformers at John Doel's brewery and proposed kidnapping Bond Head, bringing him to city hall and forcing him to let the Legislature choose the members of the Executive Council.
 If Bond refused, they would declare independence from the British Empire.
 Reformers such as Thomas David Morrison opposed this plan and the meeting ended without consensus on what to do next.

 The next day Mackenzie convinced John Rolph that a rebellion could be successful and happen without anyone being killed.
 Rolph convinced Morrison to support the rebellion but they also told Mackenzie to get confirmation of support from rural communities.
 Mackenzie sought out support in rural communities but he also proclaimed that an armed rebellion would happen on December 7 and assigned Samuel Lount and Anthony Anderson as commanders.
 Rolph and Morrison were reluctant about the plan so Mackenzie sought Anthony Van Egmond to help lead the armed forces.

 In November 1837, in the lead-up to the Political Union's Constitutional Convention, Mackenzie published a satire in the Constitution, a round table discussion by John Locke, Benjamin Franklin, George Washington, Oliver Goldsmith and William Pitt and others.
 As part of this satire, he published a draft republican constitution for the State of Upper Canada that closely resembled the objectives in the constitution of the Canadian Alliance Society in 1834.
 Mackenzie printed broadsheets listing grievances and a call to arms to communities surrounding Toronto.
 Mackenzie also printed handbills declaring independence which were distributed to citizens north of Toronto.